getbraincloud/examples-javascript/readme.md

 This repository contains example JavaScript projects that use the brainCloud client.
 This is a good place to start learning how the various brainCloud APIs can be used.

 Examples:
-- War Stone - RTT multiplayer card game example
+- Warstone - RTT multiplayer card game example
 - bcChat - RTT chat system example
 - Acey Deucey - Simple single player card game example
 - File Update - Example tool for uploading files to brainCloud

-## War Stone
+## Warstone
 Turned Based card game, built as an example for brainCloud real-time Room Server Manager (RSM) and real-time Matchmaking

 ![](screenshots/warstone.png)